bitem-heg-geneve/ebiodiv-website/docs/help/matching_algorithm.md

 ![](matching-score.png)

-Users of the eBioDiv Matching Service are then asked to review the potential matches by indicating whether the assertion of a match is indeed true (“**Yes**, it is a match”), false (“**No**, it is not a match”), or whether no decision can be based on the data at hand (“I leave it undecided”).
-This matching information is then written back to the system, with some of the suggested matches being formally confirmed, and others being formally rejected or formally left undecided.
+Users of the eBioDiv Matching Service are then asked to review the potential matches by indicating whether the assertion of a match is indeed true (“**Yes**, it is a match”), false (“**No**, it is not a match”), or whether no decision can be based on the data at hand (“**Undecidable**”).
+This matching information is then written back to the system, with some of the suggested matches being confirmed, and others being rejected or explicitly left undecided.

 ## Known limitations and their implications